-Adjunct Professor of Religious Education
+Adjunct Assistant Professor of Religious Education

 Dr. Charles S. Chesnavage graduated from the Fordham University Graduate School of Religion and Religious Education, May 2016.
 His dissertation research was on interreligious prayer entitled, “Principles from Inculturation As A Key to Interreligious Prayer: Being Religiously Revelatory and Educative in a Diverse World.”
 Dr. Chesnavage brings a wealth of interreligious experience to UTS.
 For the past fourteen years he has facilitated the Annual Interreligious Prayer Service for Peace and Justice Celebratory World Interfaith Harmony.
 Two of the services were hosted by UTS.
 He incorporates this interreligious experience into his teaching.

 Dr. Chesnavage also belongs to two interreligious conversation groups.
 Courageous Conversations which is a Jewish-Christian conversation group, and Neighborhood Interfaith Conversation between Jews, Christians and Muslims.
 Both groups meet in Westchester County, New York.